osm2vectortiles/osm2vectortiles/docs/serve-vector-tiles.md

 ## Docker

-You can also run tileserver-php with Docker
+You can also run tileserver-php with Docker.

 Pull down the latest image.